Irving B. Weiner: Biography

 Outstanding Lifetime Contribution for "outstanding, long-term professional contribution to the field of personality assessment" from the Society for Personality Assessment.
-He is the author of many books and articles, and also an active editor of books and book series.
+He was the author of many books and articles, and also an active editor of books and book series.
 He edited the Handbook of Psychology, published in 2003, which is listed in the "Selective Bibliography of Reference Sources in Psychology" for the Psychology Library at Princeton University.